Contributed by Staff of Timberline Knolls

 The tendency as a spouse, who is often observing things from an outside perspective, is to fall into a mindset of self-blame.
 It can be easy to question oneself as a loved one suffers, asking, “What could I have done differently?”, “What did I do wrong?”, or “Did I fail our marriage?”

-On the other side of things, seeing a spouse struggle with a drug addiction can provoke feelings of resentment, anger, and frustration.
+On the other side of things, seeing a spouse struggling with a drug addiction can provoke feelings of resentment, anger, and frustration.
 You might find yourself questioning how your spouse could inflict these behaviors on you and your family, feeling somewhat of a victim of the whole ordeal.

 All of these feelings are valid and should be processed as part of the healing process from substance abuse and addiction.
 Relationships are complex and give us the opportunity to connect and fellowship with a person in our lives whom we have chosen to share ourselves with.